 About

-Brawley Farms Riding Lessons offers English horseback riding lessons that include hunter/jumper disciplines, dressage fundamentals, equitation, and proper horsemanship.
-Riders learn grooming, tacking, handling horses on the ground, and can progress to jumping courses at the 2'–3' level, as well as competing at local schooling shows and rated A-level competitions.
+Brawley Farms Riding Lessons offers English horseback riding lessons that include hunter/jumper disciplines, dressage fundamentals, equitation, and horsemanship.
+Riders take part in grooming, tacking, horse handling on the ground, and may progress to jumping courses at the 2–3' level, trail rides, and competing at local schooling shows and rated A-level competitions.

 • Ages: 7–18 years old